Ethics, behaviours and culture

 A number of scandals have caused serious concerns regarding the duty of care being taken by governing bodies and their employees, not just in relation to the law but also ethically, including allegations of bullying, mistreatment and historic allegations of child abuse.

-Decorated Paralympian Baroness Tanni Grey-Thompson’s was published in April 2017.
+Decorated Paralympian Baroness Tanni Grey-Thompson’s Duty of Care in Sport: Independent Report to Government was published in April 2017.
 This extremely wide-ranging report covered seven themes, with much of great use to improve the ethics and behaviours in sport.
 The themes were:

 There are sad stories regarding athletes who are ill-equipped for a life outside sport, which can occur for many reasons, including lacking skills to get a job and build a career.
 Therefore, it is important for organisations to encourage athletes on talent pathways to develop their education alongside their sporting and other interests, to gain qualifications and enjoy a more well-rounded approach to life.